-Tethered caching is a major new system from Apple to speed up device provisioning, app installs and app updates.
+Content Caching (formerly “tethered caching”) is a major new system from Apple to speed up device provisioning, app installs and app updates.
 It’s most helpful in places where many iPhones and iPads are clustered together, such as healthcare, retail, and hospitality.
-But it only works if you have updated iPhones and Macs (yes, Macs).
+But it only works if you have Macs.

 - Tethered Networking: When active, all network traffic from the iOS device will be routed through the USB connection and out the Mac’s Ethernet connection.
 This includes web pages, MDM instructions, and push notifications.